 Bringing an infant home can be a thrilling yet terrifying experience for new parents.
-You want your home to be a safe haven for your family, but there are so many questions that need to be posed: Will my baby be alright?
+You want your home to be a safe haven for your family, but there are so many questions that need to be posed when you childproof your home: Will my baby be alright?
 Is my house suitable for an infant?
 Are there any safety precautions I am unaware of?
-Before your new bundle arrives, here’s a list of some common, quick fixes you can make to improve the safety of your home:
+Before your new bundle arrives, here’s a list of some common, quick fixes you can make to childproof your home:

 1) PUT UP SAFETY GATES NEAR STAIRS

 New crawlers love tackling the challenge of a steep staircase, especially when they’re told, “No!”
 Safety gates are easy to install and are available in a variety of styles and materials like wood, plastic and metal.